UC-Berkeley-I-School/README/policies/Repo_naming_conventions.md

 The following rules should be applied from left to right when naming a repo:

 1. Program name: All repo names should begin with the name of their associated degree program:  MICS, MIDS or MIMS
 2. Course number: All repo names should include the number of their associated course: w241, 241, etc. Please note that course numbers are sometimes shared across MICS, MIDS and MIMS programs, so course number alone is not unique
 3. Description: A description is required for any repo used for student work.
 Descriptions can be any of the following:
     * your full name
     * your School of Information user ID
-    * your group name: If this repo supports a service hosted on https://groups.ischool.berkeley.edu, please use the group name as the decription
+    * your group name: If this repo supports a service hosted on https://groups.ischool.berkeley.edu, please use the group name as the description
     * your project name: If this repo supports a project, such as a Capstone class final project, please use your project name as the description
 4. Term: Term is required for any repo used for student work.
-Valid term names include both the session and yearfor the 2020 -2021 academic year are:
+Valid term names include both the session and year for the 2020 -2021 academic year are:
     * Fall20 or Fall2020
     * Winter21 or Winter2021
     * Summer21 or Summer2021